Londa-LG/Vacation-finder/README.md

+# Description
-Vacation Finder is an advertising platform for travel agent.
+Vacation Finder is an advertising platform for travel agents.

 ## How to run the website
 1. Download all the App files.
 2. Install all the dependencies.
 3. cd to the TravelAgency folder.
 4. Run a "python manage.py runserver" command.
-5. View website on your webbrowser of choice at http://127.0.0.1:8000/
+5. View website on your web browser of choice at http://127.0.0.1:8000/

 ## How to use the website
 * As a Travel Agent